 These irrigation methods are the minimum requirement for vegetated roofing systems.

-Ensure irrigation method for vegetated roofing system is [an automatic irrigation system] appropriate for extensive vegetated systems.
+Ensure irrigation for vegetated roofing system is provided through [an automatic irrigation system] [a manual irrigation method] appropriate for extensive vegetated systems and suitable to meet Project requirements.

 ACCESSORIES